 Third, once we had completed designing the screens in English, the client requested us to localize the same in 10 Indian languages.
 As can be expected- the translated text took up additional space and given the constrained size of an ATM screen- it was challenging to accommodate the translated copy as well as the branding for many of the use cases.

-The project taught me how to manage clients, timelines, budgets, and team members.
-It taught me how to analyze for and implement design projects and how design, content, technology, and people informed each other.
-And it strengthened my passion for design (which- to be fair- had already been fostered in me by my mother).
-It was a proud moment when, after working for eight months, I had the opportunity to demo the project to global teams from Diebold & NCR that had flown in just to experience the new screens on their machines.
+The project taught me how to manage clients, timelines, budgets, and team members (and also family members, esp. during a long and complex project).
+It taught me how to analyze for and implement design, and how design, content, technology, and people inform each other.
+And it strengthened my passion for good design in everyday artefact.
+It was a proud moment when, after working for eight months, I had the opportunity to demo the project to global teams from Diebold & NCR that had been flown in by ICICI Bank to review the new screens on their respective ATM machines.

-Over the years, the yellow-orange-red-white ICICI Bank ATM screens have become something of a design icon in India: ubiquitous, unambiguous, and working harmoniously on multiple types of machines.
+Though ICICI Bank has edited their ATM screen design over the years, the yellow-orange-red-white theme we created has remained unchanged and become something of a design icon in India: ubiquitous, unambiguous, and working harmoniously on multiple types of machines.
 This last one was a critical success of our project.
 Before our screens, it was common to find ATM machines in India on which the onscreen button labels did not line up with the actual, physical, buttons, thus resulting in misunderstood requests- the machine was liable to show the ‘Change PIN’ screen when you had in fact pressed the button for money withdrawal!

 The screens we designed corrected this.
 It was a moderately simple fix but improved the customer experience greatly; and since then I’ve not seen misaligned ATM screens from any bank anywhere in India.
 In conclusion, I’m not ashamed to say that I have withdrawn many unnecessary amounts of money just so I could admire the ATM screens I delivered so many years ago 😊